-0389 Prostate Cancer: Avoidance of Overuse of Bone Scan for Staging Low Risk Prostate Cancer Patients (PCPI): Recommended
+0389 Prostate Cancer: Avoidance of Overuse of Bone Scan for Staging Low Risk Prostate Cancer Patients (PCPI): Endorsed

-Description: Percentage of patients, regardless of age, with a diagnosis of prostate cancer at low (or very low) risk of recurrence receiving interstitial prostate brachytherapy, OR external beam radiotherapy to the prostate, OR radical prostatectomy, OR cryotherapy who did not have a bone scan performed at any time since diagnosis of prostate cancer; Measure Type: Process; Level of Analysis: Clinician: Group/Practice, Clinician: Individual, Clinician: Team; Setting of Care: Ambulatory Care: Ambulatory Surgery Center (ASC), Ambulatory Care: Clinician Office/Clinic, Other; Data Source: Electronic Clinical Data; Electronic Clinical Data: Registry
+Description: Percentage of patients, regardless of age, with a diagnosis of prostate cancer at low (or very low) risk of recurrence receiving interstitial prostate brachytherapy, OR external beam radiotherapy to the prostate, OR radical prostatectomy, OR cryotherapy who did not have a bone scan performed at any time since diagnosis of prostate cancer; Measure Type: Process; Level of Analysis: Clinician: Group/Practice, Clinician: Individual, Clinician: Team; Setting of Care: Ambulatory Care: Ambulatory Surgery Center (ASC), Ambulatory Care: Clinician Office/Clinic, Other; Data Source: Electronic Clinical Data; Registry

-While clinical practice guidelines do not recommend bone scans in low-risk prostate cancer patients, overuse is still common.
-An analysis of prostate cancer patients in the SEER-Medicare database diagnosed from 2004-2007 found that 43% of patients for whom a bone scan was not recommended received one.
+Although clinical practice guidelines do not recommend bone scans in low-risk prostate cancer patients, overuse is common.
+An analysis of prostate cancer patients in the Surveillance, Epidemiology, and End Results (SEER)-Medicare database diagnosed from 2004-2007 found that 43 percent of patients for whom a bone scan was not recommended received one.
 The analysis also found that the use of bone scans in low-risk patients leads to an annual cost of \$4 million dollars to Medicare.
 This clinician-level measure, originally endorsed in 2008, calculates the percentage of men receiving treatment for prostate cancer with a low or very low risk of recurrence, who have not received a bone scan since the time of their prostate cancer diagnosis.
-The average performance rate from the PQRS experience report was 71.6% in 2010 and 88.5% in 2013.
-The Committee agreed that performance has improved over time but there is still an opportunity for improvement in decreasing bone scans in low-risk prostate cancer patients.
-The Committee noted a potential consequence of decreasing bone scan testing rates would be undiagnosed metastatic disease; however, this is unlikely based on the evidence for low-risk prostate cancer patients.
+The average performance rate from the Physician Quality Reporting System (PQRS) experience report was 71.6 percent in 2010 and 88.5 percent in 2013.
+The Committee agreed that performance has improved over time, but there is still an opportunity for improvement in decreasing bone scans in low-risk prostate cancer patients.
+The Committee noted that a potential consequence of decreasing bone scan testing rates would be undiagnosed metastatic disease; however, this is unlikely based on the evidence for low-risk prostate cancer patients.

-2963 Prostate Cancer: Avoidance of Overuse of Bone Scan for Staging Low Risk Prostate Cancer Patients - Legacy eMeasure (PCPI): Consensus Not Reached Recommended
+2963 Prostate Cancer: Avoidance of Overuse of Bone Scan for Staging Low Risk Prostate Cancer Patients - Legacy eMeasure (PCPI): Endorsed